Matth-L/llview/docs/docs/install/addmetrics_example.md

-# Adding a new metric - Example
+# Example: Adding CPU Model to LLview

-*Example: Adding CPU Model*
+Author: Matthias Lapu - CEA

 This is a step-by-step walkthrough from the beginning (collection) to end (visualisation) on how to add an example metric to LLview.
 Please read it fully to understand.
 To make this simple, we'll add the CPU model as a new metric.
 Since the collection is done on Prometheus, this guide will only concern the Server part of LLview.

 Let’s start with a quick recap of the workflow needed to add a new metric: